Overheard on Zoom: Mom says teachers talked poorly about her daughter

 Ealey showed us emails she received from the school about the incident.
 In one of them, Central Elementary School Principal Gail McGee apologizes to her about the incident and said it was unacceptable for staff to have made those comments.

-"The only people I can say who've apologized are the principal, the superintendent and the director of HR," Ealey said.
+"The only people I can say who's apologized are the principal, the superintendent and the director of HR," Ealey said.

 The teachers involved have not apologized according to Ealey.
 She shared a long Facebook post with the hope there will be some accountability for what happened.